pawelc/docs/toread_seq.md

 Probabilistic temporal reasoning
-Learning the structure of dynamic probabilistic networks Deep Neural Networks for Acoustic Modeling in Speech Recognition The Shared Views of Four Research Groups
+Learning the structure of dynamic probabilistic networks Deep Neural Networks for Acoustic Modeling in Speech Recognition The Shared Views of Four Research Groups Consistent and asymptotically normal parameter estimates for hidden Markov mixtures of Markov models